 ¼ t ground cinnamon

-Bake for ten minutes, reduce oven setting to 350°.
-Bake until filling is set, 15-20 minutes more.
+Bake for ten minutes, then reduce oven setting to 350°.
+Continue baking until filling is set, 15-20 minutes more.
 Cool one hour on a wire rack, and refrigerate at least 2 hours before serving.